Before you dismiss of journaling habit as something only the intelligent ones or the creative ones do, let me tell you something:

 In my journal, I write about making improvements in career, relationships, parenting, spirituality, health, exercise etc.

 I have goals for each part of my life.
 And it will blow me away if I were to keep all those aspirations in my mind.
-If it is on my journal, I know I am going to do something about it (and I do!)
+If it is in my journal, I know I am going to do something about it (and I do!)

 You can even have different journals for different subjects but I recommend using one(or two) for everything as you can take it everywhere.

 I cannot stress enough how important and powerful gratitude is.
 I first found out about it from Rhonda Byrne’s famous book “The Secret” two years ago.
 There are people who scorn Law of Attraction.
-Even I don’t believe in sitting at one place “wishing” for things to happen and hope that a magical genie would come fulfill my desires.
+Even I don’t believe in sitting at one place “wishing” for things to happen and hope that a magical genie would come to fulfill my desires.
 No!
 You have to move your butt and work for it.
 And then expect the results.

 But feeling gratitude daily has changed my life.
 I used to be a pessimist and would spend my days thinking about ‘lack of things’.
 The downside of it is, I failed to notice the good things happening in life.
 But when I started practicing gratitude, I found out I have more things to be happy of, than things to worry about.